Sensory Overload in Neurodivergent Individuals: Ways to Cope

 Giftedness

-Kassiane Asasumasu created this term as a form of inclusion to recognize the importance of neurodiversity or the different brain functions we all have.
+Kassiane Asasumasu created this term to promote inclusion and highlight the value of neurodiversity, reflecting the different brain functions we all possess.

 What Is Sensory Overload?

-Sensory overload is a phenomenon where the brain and sensory world collide.
+Sensory overload occurs when your brain and sensory world collide.

-Your brain is taking in more sensory input from the outside world than your nervous system can handle.
+Your brain processes more sensory input than your nervous system can handle.

-Thankfully, a coach could support you in recognizing your strengths and how to accommodate yourself when you experience sensory overload.
+Fortunately, a coach can help you understand your strengths and how to accommodate yourself when facing sensory overload.

-Taking the first step in seeking therapy or coaching can be challenging, but your coach should be well trained to support you.
+Taking the first step to seeking therapy or coaching can be daunting, but your coach should be well-trained to support you.

 What are the Signs of Sensory Overload?

-Regardless of the severity of these signs, here are some common signs of an overwhelmed nervous system:
+Regardless of severity, here are some common signs of an overwhelmed nervous system:

 Irritability